 Natural burial is also way for people to guard land against destructive development.
 In Washington state, when human bodies are interred on a piece of cemetery land, it becomes legally protected from other development in perpetuity.
 This is one way that natural cemeteries are being harnessed in support of conservation, restoration and stewardship of semi-wild land

-In the case of Herland Forest, our goal is to expand the Cemetery property in the future, bringing more Ponderosa Pine and Oregon White Oak woodlands under our stewardship, and partnering with these ecosystems to integrate our needs with the needs of the forest.
+In the case of Herland Forest, our goal is to expand the Cemetery property in the future, bringing more mixed Douglas Fir, Ponderosa Pine, and Oregon White Oak woodlands under our stewardship, and partnering with these ecosystems to integrate our needs with the needs of the forest.

-Funds received for internment rights and burial expenses will support the Forest’s well-being via establishing beneficial plants, aiding the trees resiliency against fire, and by insuring habitat remains for wildlife.
+Funds received for interment rights and burial expenses will support the Forest’s well-being via establishing beneficial plants, aiding the trees resiliency against fire, and by increasing wildlife habitat.

 Honoring Life’s Transitions

-Our vision of natural burial also incorporates space for families to develop their own rituals, ceremonies, and rites of passage surrounding death, and the opportunity to practice these acts of celebration and mourning in a forest that will grow and flourish with new life nourished by loved ones.
+Our vision of natural burial also incorporates space for families to develop their own rituals, ceremonies, and rites of passage surrounding death.
+We support the opportunity to practice these acts of celebration and mourning in a forest that will grow and flourish with new life nourished by their loved ones.
 Creating new funeral traditions are an essential aspect of forging a new cultural relationship with death.

-We are passionate leaders in the fields of restoration ecology, steward and “green” burial.
-A central mission of Herland is to utilize regenerative land use practices to both provide for human needs and preserve the healthy functioning of the ecosystem.
-We hold a deep commitment to to learning from this land and as such undertake to fully explore the environmental benefits which flow from full body interment.
+We are passionate leaders in the fields of restoration ecology, stewardship and green burial.
+A central mission of Herland is to utilize regenerative land use practices to provide for human needs and to preserve the healthy functioning of the forest ecosystem.
+We hold a deep commitment to learning from this land as we explore the environmental benefits which flow from full body interment.

 A Final Contribution

 In our daily lives, it can be difficult to find meaningful avenues to serve the natural world.
-Natural burial offers individuals a way to realize the truely life-giving potential of death, a chance to honor and re-enter the natural cycles of life, and an opportunity to celebrate that passage with loved ones in a beautiful and meaningful forest setting.
+Natural burial offers individuals a way to realize the truly life-giving potential of death, a chance to honor and re-enter the natural cycles of life.
+It provides an opportunity to celebrate the final passage surrounded with loved ones in a beautiful and meaningful forest setting.

-For generations to come, this cemetery will be protected from development, and will provide a quiet, natural place to sustain a vibrant and productive transitional ecosystem.
+For generations to come, this living cemetery will be protected from development, as it provides a quiet, natural place that sustains a vibrant and productive transitional ecosystem.

-We are grateful for the opportunity to provide a way for people to make a final contribution for the renewal of the earth.
+We are grateful for the opportunity to provide a way for people to make a final contribution to the renewal of the earth.